Transcendental solution to linear coefficient non-homogeneous second order recurrence relation with constant non-homogenity: Results on the minimal positive solution

-\end{theorem} Our main result is for the case $\xi>0$ where we obtain the explicit form of all solutions, the necessary and sufficient condition for the minimal positive solution as well as a complete discription of the convergence behavior of the minimal positive solution as well as for all other solutions. \begin{theorem} Denote by $\underset{\bar{}}{a},\bar{a}\in(0,1)$ with $\underset{\bar{}}{a}<\bar{a}$ the real zeros of the polynomial
+Under assumption \ref{amp:affine_rates}, either $\gamma,\lambda,\mu\in\mathbb{Q}$ or $\hat{a}\in\mathbb{Q}$ but not both. \end{theorem} Theorem \ref{thm:exclusion_rational_of_both} is based on our complete analysis of the solutions to \eqref{eq:main_recurrence_relation}, in which we find the necessary and sufficient condition for the minimal positive solution as well as a complete description of the limit behavior of the minimal positive solution as $i\to\infty$ as well as for all other solutions. \begin{theorem} Denote by $\underset{\bar{}}{a},\bar{a}\in(0,1)$ with $\underset{\bar{}}{a}<\bar{a}$ the real zeros of the polynomial

 Under Assumption \ref{amp:affine_rates} any solution $(a_i)_{i\in\mathbb{N}}$ to equation \eqref{eq:main_recurrence_relation} with initial value $(0,x)$ where $x>0$ has the form

 with $ c = (\sqrt{(\lambda+\mu+\gamma)^2-4\lambda\mu})^{-1}$. \end{theorem} Since a sequence $(a_i)_{i\in\mathbb{N}}$ defined by a recurrence relation of order $2$ is fully defined by its initial values $a_0$ and $a_1$ and having fixed $a_0=0$, the minimality of the solution to \eqref{eq:main_recurrence_relation} is solely dependents on $a_1$.
 The following Theorem \ref{thm:minimal_solution_result} gives explicitly the form of said initial value and shows the behavior of $a_i$ as $i\to\infty$. \begin{theorem} Under Assumption \ref{amp:affine_rates} and defining